The planetary nebula Abell 48 and its [WN] nucleus: The Planetary Nebula

 \subsection{Nebular Spectroscopy}

-Our three different WiFeS data cubes were used to investigate the nebular conditions.
+Our three WiFeS data cubes were used to investigate the nebular conditions.
 Figure~\ref{2Dspec} presents individual slices of the low-resolution (R = 3000) and medium-resolution (R = 7000) WiFeS red-arm spectra respectively.
 The broad features from the CSPN, the respective nebular and night sky line strengths, and line-splitting of the nebular lines due to expansion can be seen.
 The 1-D low-resolution spectrum from 2012, binned from the data cube to increase the signal to noise (S/N) ratio, is illustrated in Figure~\ref{A48_nebula_spectrum}.
-It shows the presence of a bright nebular \ha\ line and relatively weak \NII\ $\lambda \lambda$\,6548,84 lines in the red, a steep Balmer decrement due to the relatively high extinction, as well as fairly weak {[\rm O \sc iii]} lines in the blue relative to \hb.
+It shows the presence of a bright nebular \ha\ line and relatively weak \NII\ $\lambda \lambda$\,6548,84 lines in the red (\NII/\ha\ = 0.28), a steep Balmer decrement due to the relatively high extinction, as well as fairly weak {[\rm O \sc iii]} lines in the blue relative to \hb.
 There is no indication of a nebular \HeII\ $\lambda$4686 line (to a level of 1\% percent of \hb).

 In Table~\ref{table:spectroscopy}, we summarise the observed and reddening-corrected line fluxes.
 The other WiFeS spectra were used to confirm that the faintest nebular lines were real.
-The nebular spectrum presented by TK13 is similar to our own, the main difference being that TK13 estimated a somewhat higher extinction.
-However, owing to the rather low decimal excitation class, EC = 1.45 (Dopita \& Meatheringham 1990; Reid \& Parker 2010), we conclude that the weak $\lambda$7236 feature that we also detected is more likely to be a \CII\ recombination line rather than the forbidden \ArIV\ line on the basis of our photoionization model.
+The spectrum presented by TK13 is similar to our own, the main difference being that TK13 estimated a somewhat higher extinction.
+Abell~48 has a low excitation class, EC = 1.45 (Dopita \& Meatheringham 1990; Reid \& Parker 2010), so we conclude that the weak $\lambda$7236 feature that we also detected is more likely to be a \CII\ recombination line rather than the \ArIV\ line on the basis of our photoionization model.